mmu-webdesign/Level4-web-term-1/CSS/css01/06-text.md

 }
 ```

 - Save `style.css` and refresh `exercise-06.html` in the browser.
-You page should reflect these added styles.
+Your page should reflect these added styles.

 <figure>
 <img src="media/fonts-four.png" alt="Page rendered with letter and word spacing.">